-It is a month we recognise and remember that our enemy was a white person and was a Rhodesian.
+It is a month we recognize and remember that our enemy was a white person and was a Rhodesian.
 It is a month that we reflect and appreciate on the bravado of our kinsmen who sacrificed their lives to unchain us from slavery and bondage.

-Well it is never as easy as above, for among us there are people who are still slaves mentally.
+Well, it is never as easy as above, for among us there are people who are still slaves mentally.
 People who still need to be decolonised.
 So here is what happened in the Heroes month of August.

 Flags Does not make you a Hero